What is urea and why does it work amazing on cracked skin

 What is Urea?

-The urea contained in urea cream is created synthetically in labs from ingredients such as ammonia and carbon dioxide.
+The urea contained in lotion is created synthetically in labs from ingredients such as ammonia and carbon dioxide.

 Why are there different strengths?